Orientable hyperbolic 4-manifolds over the 120-cell: Constructing small covers with the color-recursion algorithm

-We also try another way to construct new small covers over the right-angled 120-cell.
-We take the unique 5-coloring characteristic vector and color it after freeing the fixed colors from back to front.
-Namely we begin by fixing the first 119 many colors of the Garrison-Scott characteristic vector and use the Color-Recursion algorithm to figure out all the admissible colors on the 120-th facet for searching new small covers.
-Later, we fix the colors of the first 118 many facets and color the last two, ect.
-We conduct this procedure by computer and it is not until we move ahead to free the colors of the facets of orders behind $33$ that we obtain a new small cover whose cardinality of the image set of the corresponding characteristic function is nine.
+We also try to construct new small covers over the right-angled 120-cell through another approach.
+Take the unique 5-coloring characteristic vector and color it after freeing the fixed colors from the back to the front.
+We begin by fixing the first 119 colors of the Garrison-Scott characteristic vector and using the color-recursion algorithm to run over all of the admissible colors on the 120-th facet.
+Later, we fix the colors of the first 118 facets and color the last two, etc. We conduct this procedure by computer and it is not until we move ahead to free the colors of the facets behind the first $33$ facets that we obtain a 9-coloring, which gives a new small cover.
+The first 33 facets cover exactly the first three layers of the boundary of the facet-ordered 120-cell, as shown in Table \ref{table:layers}.

-\textbf{Theorem \ref{theorem: fixed 33}.} \emph{Let $\lambda_{59}$ be the Garrison-Scott coloring.
-With a suitable order of facets of the 120-cell $\mathcal{E}$, if we fixed the image of the first 33 facets under $\lambda_{59}$ and range over all admissible colors in $\mathbb{Z}_2^4$ for facets from the 34-th to the 120-th, we can get exactly two small covers over the right-angled hyperbolic 120-cell up to homeomorphism.
-One is the original Garrison-Scott manifold and the other is a new 9-coloring manifold $M(\mathcal{E},\lambda_{60})$.}

-The suitable order of facets are as shown in Table \ref{table:coor1}--\ref{table:coor3}.
-Here the first 33-th facets have covered exactly the first three layers of the boundary of the facet-ordered 120-cell, see Table \ref{table:layers}.
-We stop here because it cost about 13 days for computer to figure out and will consume much more time if we move ahead furtherly.
-Moreover, the 9-coloring characteristic function we obtain here is actually $\lambda_{60}$, the only one result we have obtained so far in the 9-coloring case by the second Block-Pasting algorithm.
-We will say more about this in Section \ref{section:9-coloring}.
+We stop here because these results required approximately 13 days and need to consume much more time to process further.
+Moreover, the 9-coloring characteristic function we obtain here is in the same homeomorphism class with the 9-coloring results obtained so far by the new block-pasting algorithm that is proposed in Section \ref{section:bp}.

-In total, we get three more new manifolds with Color-Recursion algorithm upto homeomorphism.
-See Section \ref{section:classify} for the homeomorphism classification.
+In total, we obtain three more new manifolds with the color-recursion algorithm up to homeomorphism.
+We explain the homeomorphism classification in Section \ref{section:classify}.